-Raised as a Christian, her spiritual search led her early to Buddhism and the Shambhala Group around Chögyam Trungpa Rinpoche.
+Raised as a Christian, she found her way to Buddhism and the Shambhala group around Chögyam Trungpa Rinpoche rather at an early age.
 Intensive meditation practice followed, including a two-year stay at a retreat center in the USA.
-Later her meditative life led her to Advaita, to Samarpan, to Gangaji, to Ramana Maharshi in India – in the end bringing her back to her Christian roots: the wisdom of the mystics.
-The path of Doing Nothing is the fruit and the quintessence of this long journey.
+Later, the meditative life led her to Advaita, to Samarpan, Gangaji and to Ramana Maharshi in India – only to bring her back finally, to her roots – the wisdom of the mystics.
+The path of doing nothing is both fruit and quintessence of this long journey.

-“Only the simple, unintentional Being Here, in connection with giving up of the search itself, convinced me in the end, that the fundamental nature of this universe is love and consciousness, and that this nature breathes through everything in the most awesome way.”
+“Only the simple, unintentional Being Here, in connection with giving up of the search itself, convinced me after all, that the fundamental nature of this universe is love and consciousness, and that this nature breathes through everything in the most awesome way.”

-Since 2014 Rani offers Doing Nothing Retreats.
-She also accompanies and advises people personally on their own spiritual path.
+Rani offers Doing Nothing Retreats and she also accompanies and advises people personally on their spiritual path.

 or also on Jetzt TV